francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 All three fixtures will respond together when Scanner 1 is selected.

 The practical limitation is therefore 12 independently controlled fixture groups rather than 12 individual fixtures.

-This organization is a limitation of the controller and should not be confused with DMX512 addressing itself.

 ---